 You can read the speakers' biographies for details about their background and experience.

-In a fitting end to the day, the conference will be rounded off with the second sparqs Student Engagement Awards!
+In a fitting end to the day, the conference was rounded off with the second sparqs Student Engagement Awards!
 We invited students' associations and institutions within Scotland to submit nominations across a range of six categories.
-See the Awards webpage for all the details.
-Nominations are now closed, the deadline for submissions was Monday 20th February 2017.
+See the Awards headline to find out who the winners are, including all the shortlists - congratulations everyone!

-Delegates attending from outside the UK have the option to attend an additional day before the conference on Wednesday 22nd March.
-The day will provide an opportunity to learn about the Scottish context of student engagement, including a visit to the University of Stirling, with some sightseeing and Scottish hospitality along the way!
-See the International Delegates’ Day webpage for further information about what the day includes and the costs.
-If attending the International Delegages' Day as well as the main conference, there is an option to book both days when registering.
+Delegates attending from outwith the UK were also offered the opportunity to attend an additional International Delegates’ Day on Wednesday 22nd March, the day before the main conference.
+The day provided an opportunity to learn about the Scottish context of student engagement, including a visit to the University of Stirling, with some sightseeing and Scottish hospitality along the way!
+Many thanks to University of Stirling and the Students' Union for hosting!

-For visitors to Edinburgh, we have prepared some useful information about the city, including maps, travel and accommodation options and tourism information.
-We hope that you find this helpful, but please don't hesitate to contact us if you have any queries.
+For visitors to Edinburgh, we prepared some useful information about the city, including maps, travel and accommodation options and tourism information.
+We hope that you found this helpful.

 For further information about the conference venue, please see the Surgeons' Hall website.

-The conference hashtag, for use on Twitter, is #sparqs17
+The conference hashtag, for use on Twitter, was #sparqs17

 This is a chargeable event, with the following pricing options: